mmomtchev/mmomtchev/README.md

   - [gdal-exprtk](https://github.com/mmomtchev/gdal-exprtk) is the [ExprTk.js](https://github.com/mmomtchev/exprtk.js) plugin
 * [rlayers](https://github.com/mmomtchev/rlayers) - a set of React components for creating online maps with OpenLayers
 * [intercity.js](https://github.com/mmomtchev/intercity) - a still unreleased Work-In-Progress for a dynamic data WMTS/WMS/WCS/WFS server for Node.js
-* [documentation-polyglot](https://github.com/mmomtchev/documentation-polyglot) - a plugin that adds *C++* support to `documentation.js` via the new plugin framework that I am currently making
-* [documentation-hipster](https://github.com/mmomtchev/documentation-hipster) - is a beautiful `documentation.js` Bootstrap-based theme with support for TypeScript and React components - one of its goals is to provide an almost drop-in replacement for the seemingly dying [react-styleguidist](https://react-styleguidist.js.org/) project
 * [geosub](https://github.com/mmomtchev/geosub) - A tool for partial downloading of bands and subwindows from geospatial raster datasets from cloud storage, it is an Amazon AWS-compatible replacement for NOAA's own [g2sub](https://nomads.ncep.noaa.gov/cgi-bin/filter_gfs_0p25.pl)
 * [geoapi](https://github.com/mmomtchev/geoapi) - is an open-source server that can translate lat:long coordinates to postal codes (a free GeoNames API), it is based on the proprietary `geodata` in velivole
 * [europe-geodata](https://github.com/mmomtchev/europe-geodata) - a collection of freely available geographical information for Europe